PostgREST/postgrest-docs/docs/admin.rst

 PGRST102
 ~~~~~~~~

 Related to the request body structure.
+See :ref:`insert_update`.

 .. _pgrst103: